omotolawal/cbt-project/README.md

 ## Description

-A computer based test application with new innovative features testing the use on how to use branching....
+A computer based test application with new innovative features testing the use on how to use branching.